RachelBlin/keras-retinanet/README.md

 * **I get the warning `UserWarning: No training configuration found in save file: the model was not compiled.
 Compile it manually.`, should I be worried?** This warning can safely be ignored during inference.
 * **I get the error `ValueError: not enough values to unpack (expected 3, got 2)` during inference, what to do?**.
 This is because you are using a train model to do inference.
 See https://github.com/fizyr/keras-retinanet#converting-a-training-model-to-inference-model for more information.
 * **How do I do transfer learning?** The easiest solution is to use the `--weights` argument when training.
 Keras will load models, even if the number of classes don't match (it will simply skip loading of weights when there is a mismatch).
 Run for example `retinanet-train --weights snapshots/some_coco_model.h5 pascal /path/to/pascal` to transfer weights from a COCO model to a PascalVOC training session.
 If your dataset is small, you can also use the `--freeze-backbone` argument to freeze the backbone layers.
-* **How do I change the number / shape of the anchors?** The train tool allows to pass a configuration file, where the anchor parameters can be adjusted.
-Check [here](https://github.com/fizyr/keras-retinanet-test-data/blob/master/config/config.ini) for an example config file.
+* **How do I change the number / shape of the anchors?** There is no straightforward way (yet) to do this.
+Look at https://github.com/fizyr/keras-retinanet/issues/421 for a discussion on what is currently the method to do this.
 * **I get a loss of `0`, what is going on?** This mostly happens when none of the anchors "fit" on your objects, because they are most likely too small or elongated.
 You can verify this using the [debug](https://github.com/fizyr/keras-retinanet#debugging) tool.
 * **I have an older model, can I use it after an update of keras-retinanet?** This depends on what has changed.
 If it is a change that doesn't affect the weights then you can "update" models by creating a new retinanet model, loading your old weights using `model.load_weights(weights_path, by_name=True)` and saving this model.
 If the change has been too significant, you should retrain your model (you can try to load in the weights from your old model when starting training, this might be a better starting position than ImageNet).
 * **I get the error `ModuleNotFoundError: No module named 'keras_retinanet.utils.compute_overlap'`, how do I fix this?** Most likely you are running the code from the cloned repository.
 This is fine, but you need to compile some extensions for this to work (`python setup.py build_ext --inplace`).
-* **How do I train on my own dataset?** The steps to train on your dataset are roughly as follows:
-* 1. Prepare your dataset in the CSV format (a training and validation split is advised).
-* 2. Check that your dataset is correct using `retinanet-debug`.
-* 3. Train retinanet, preferably using the pretrained COCO weights (this gives a **far** better starting point, making training much quicker and accurate).
-You can optionally perform evaluation of your validation set during training to keep track of how well it performs (advised).
-* 4. Convert your training model to an inference model.
-* 5. Evaluate your inference model on your test or validation set.
-* 6. Profit!